These roasted pumpkin seeds are seasoned with olive oil, smoked paprika, garlic, and cayenne. They are easy to make and incredibly delicious!

 - Rinse the pumpkin seeds and dry them on a clean kitchen towel.

-- Place the pumpkin seeds in a medium bowl.
+- Place the seeds in a medium bowl.
 Add the olive oil, kosher salt, smoked paprika, garlic powder, and cayenne pepper.
 Mix with a spoon or a spatula until the seeds are well coated.

 - Spread the pumpkin seeds in a single layer on the prepared baking sheet.
 Roast them until golden, for 15-20 minutes, stirring them halfway through.